Coral Sea

 Shoho under attack.
 Naval Historical Center.

 At this point, Fletcher still did not know Takagi's whereabouts, but his own location had finally reached the Japanese commander.
-Takagi launched a dusk strike of twelve Vals and fifteen Kates, but these were unable to locate the Americans, who were once again under the cold front.
+Takagi launched a dusk strike of twelve Vals and fifteen Kates, but these were unable to locate the Americans, who were once again under the weather front.
 On their return, the Japanese planes were jumped by American fighters, which shot down nine Japanese aircraft at the cost of two fighters.
 The surviving Japanese aircraft became so confused that they jettisoned their ordnance and attempted to land on the American carriers, thinking they were Japanese.
-Only six or seven ever got back to their own carriers.
-Meanwhile, the two forces came within thirty miles of each other, so close that the Americans could make out the Japanese landing circle on their radar.
-However, darkness and bad weather prevented any further blows.
+Because Hara's best aircrew had been assigned to this dangerous dusk mission, the losses were more severe than the numbers alone would indicate.

-At 0825 the next day, 8 May 1942, Takagi took the gamble of launching a full strike shortly after launching his search planes.
-His search planes quickly located the Americans and, on the way back to their ships, encountered the strike group and directed it towards its target.
-At about the same time, American search planes found the Japanese, and Fletcher launched his own full strike.
-The Japanese strike consisted of 90 aircraft with well-trained crews, versus 84 aircraft with less experienced crews in the American strike.
-Furthermore, the American force was now well south of the cold front and sailing in bright sunshine, while the Japanese force was within the cover of the front.
-The only clear advantage possessed by the Americans was radar and homing beacons.
+At 0822 the next day, 8 May 1942, one of Takagi's search planes located the Americans.
+At almost exactly the same time (0820), an American search plane found the Japanese.
+The Japanese had their strike in the air by 0930.
+After launching his strike, Takagi raced south towards the Americans, a blunder that brought his force within striking distance of the shorter-ranged American carrier aircraft.
+Fitch began launching the American strike at 0847, and Fletcher ordered the task force to steam for the Japanese in order to shorten the return flight.
+The Japanese strike consisted of 69 aircraft with well-trained crews, versus the 75 aircraft with less experienced crews in the American strike.
+Furthermore, the American force was now well south of the weather front and sailing in bright sunshine, while the Japanese force was within the cover of the front.
+The only clear advantage possessed by the Americans was radar.

 The American strike ran into bad weather, which concealed Zuikaku, but which also aided the American approach to Shokaku.
-The American aicrews performed rather poorly, failing to hit the ship with any torpedoes and scoring only three bomb hits.
-The American torpedoes were so slow that the Japanese carrier was able to outrun them.
+The American aircrews performed rather poorly, failing to hit the ship with any torpedoes and scoring only three bomb hits.
+The American Mark 13 torpedoes were so slow that the Japanese carrier was able to outrun them.
 The three bomb hits rendered Shokaku incapable of launching aircraft, but the fires were quickly put out and there was no damage below the waterline.
+The strike cost the Americans eight aircraft and the Japanese two defending Zeros.

 Lexington suffers secondary explosions.
 Naval Historical Center.